tanteckfang/tp/docs/DeveloperGuide.md

 #### 4.9.1 Implementation

-The add course mechanism is facilitated by `ThemeCommand`.
-It extends `Command` which overrides the following operation:
+The change theme mechanism is facilitated by `ThemeCommand`.
+It extends `Command` which implements the following operation:
 * `ThemeCommand#execute():` Changes the Theme of NUSCoursemates

 Given below is an example usage scenario and how the theme mechanism behaves at each step.